Nisschhal/auth-mern/README.md

    - Call this function in the **signup controller** after setting the authentication token in the cookie.

 3. **Verify the email**:
-   - Create a route `/verify-email` with its controller function
+   - Create a route `/verify-email` with its controller function and attach the verifyEmail function with it
+   - **verifyEmail**
+     - get the code from req.body
+     - check if the code exists with its expirydate being valid and get that user
+     - if yes, update the user's isVerified to true, and verification, and verificationExpiriesAt to undefined
+     - now, send the welcomeEmail(email, user)
-   -
+     - return the response